sarasrking/jupyter-notebooks-intro/_episodes/06-Markdown.md

-Click on 'Run' - the button with the triangle next to a vertical line (it looks  like a 'play' icon), or use the shortcut **Shift+Enter** to execute the cell.
+Click on 'Run' - the button with the triangle next to a vertical line (it looks  like a 'play' icon), or use the shortcut <kbd>Shift</kbd>+<kbd>Enter</kbd> to execute the cell.
 You now have a subheading.

 ### Body text